MarkJohnstoneGitHub/VBA-IDictionary/README.md

     Public Sub SafeArrayAllocateToCharArray(ByRef outManagedChars() As Integer)

  ## Future Modifications
-I don't antipicate any major future modifications excluding comment updates, unless untested compatibility issues are identified for Mac or VBA 6 which cannot test.

-Possible could slightly improve performance when calling the TextEncoding.Encode when casting a variant to a string.
+Possibly could slightly improve performance when calling the TextEncoding.Encode when converting a variant to a string.
 Most likely what is occurring with the CStr() function is a new string is created.
-If so, could use a mangaged String, to cast a Variant to a String by copying the String pointer only.
+If so, could use a mangaged String to cast a Variant containg a String by copying the String pointer only.

+Exploring using a managed String to replace CStr(inVariantText) to Cast as Variant to a string without copying the String contents.
+Performance improvements are dependent on the length of the string key.
+Coding for a managed String has been compeleted and currently performing testing.

 Possible updates may occur to the TypeSafeArray.bas when expanded for other other projects requirements and maybe the dictionary TextEncoding class could be renamed more appropriately to avoid confusion with similar classes.

-From the initial release have improved the performance of processing case-senstive string keys by appropriately 20% and there are limited opportunities for future performance improvements.
+From the initial release have improved the performance of processing case-senstive string keys by appropriately 20% and there are now limited opportunities for future performance improvements.
 Any suggestions for performance improvements or issues are highly welcomed.